 Like someone followed her.
 Like it’s personal.

 When they try to kill the horse, she needs to use any asset she can, including a young girl and her overprotective-cop-father, to find the who and the why – or is she seeing shadows where there are none?
 GoodReads Reviews Thanks, everyone!
 It’s enough to make a storyteller humble (…)

-A mother will do anything, travel all worlds, through times and planes and dimensions, even beyond hell, for her child.
+A mother will do anything, travel all worlds, through times and planes and dimensions, even beyond the known, for her child.

-Chiri’s first concern should be the safety of her daughter, but as the Gate-Keeper responsible for the lives of millions, those now in grave peril due to her error, she must choose.
+Chiri’s first concern should be the safety of her daughter, but as the Gate-Keeper responsible for the lives of millions, all now in grave peril due to her error, she must choose.